 - Emailing Election Notices to a broader distribution group, including each firm's Chief Executive Officer, Chief Compliance Officer and Chief Operating Officer.

-- Published a Special Notice informing firms and other interested parties about the process for filling vacancies on various FINRA advisory and ad hoc committees, as well as the National Adjudicatory Council, District/Regional Committees, the FINRA Board of Governors and the FINRA Investor Education Foundation Board of Directors
+- Published a Special Notice informing firms and other interested parties about the process for filling vacancies on various FINRA advisory and ad hoc committees, as well as the National Adjudicatory Council, Regional Committees, the FINRA Board of Governors and the FINRA Investor Education Foundation Board of Directors.

-- Established two new committees, the Capital Acquisition and Placement Broker Committee and the Clearing Firm Advisory Committee, focused on the specialized issues surrounding capital acquisition brokers and clearing firms.
+- Established two additional committees, the Capital Acquisition and Placement Broker Committee and the Clearing Firm Advisory Committee, focused on the specialized issues surrounding capital acquisition brokers and clearing firms.

 - Introduced an Engagement Portal, an online portal that provides interested parties a more streamlined way to express interest in FINRA service.

 Reorganized District Committees into Regional Committees that mirror the regions in which FINRA's 11 Districts are administratively grouped.